castorini/honkling/README.md

 Details about Honkling-node and Honkling-assistant can be found in:

 * Jaejun Lee, Raphael Tang, and Jimmy Lin.
 2019.
-Universal voice-enabled user interfaces using JavaScript.
-In Proceedings of the 24th International Conference on Intelligent User Interfaces: Companion (IUI '19).
-ACM, New York, NY, USA, 81-82.
-DOI: https://doi.org/10.1145/3308557.3308693
+[Universal Voice-Enabled User Interfaces Using JavaScript.](https://doi.org/10.1145/3308557.3308693) _Proceedings of the 24th International Conference on Intelligent User Interfaces: Companion (IUI '19)_, pages 81-82.

 ## Personalization